Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

+Notably, the results in Table~\ref{Table: network output} do not fully demonstrate the advantage of probabilistic action prediction.
+This is because the objects to manipulate arrive sequentially in dynamic object manipulation on conveyor belts.
+Hence, at a single moment, the policy usually observes only one object that is suitable for manipulation.
+As a result, the multi-modal ambiguity that the probabilistic head is designed to resolve remains limited.

-To bridge this gap, we develop a simulated environment as shown in Fig.~\ref{Fig: two_box_envi}.
-We use the teleoperation handle shown in Fig.~\ref{Fig: hardware_setup}~(b) to control the robot hand to collect 50 demonstrations, where we randomly pick up one of these two blocks and put it into the green container.
-To study multi-target ambiguity, we remove the object-centric geometry perception block in GEM and make the recurrent probabilistic network take images as input.
-The feature extractor is changed to DINOv2.
+To more sufficiently reveal the value of probabilistic action prediction, we develop a simulated environment as shown in Fig.~\ref{Fig: two_box_envi}.
+We use the teleoperation handle shown in Fig.~\ref{Fig: real_robot}~(b) to control the robot hand to collect 50 demonstrations, where we randomly pick up one of these two blocks and put it into the green container.
 After training using the collected demonstrations, we compare the success rates of the networks based on direct action prediction and probabilistic action prediction.
 We find that the one based on direct action prediction makes the robot end-effector hover at the midpoint between the two blocks, leading to a success rate of nearly 0\%.
 By contrast, the network based on probabilistic action prediction achieves a success rate of 87\%.
 These results demonstrate the importance of adopting our proposed probabilistic action prediction.